jnz/cl1norm/readme.md

 C environment
 -------------

-The cl1 function can be extracted from cl1norm.cpp and embedded into a pure C project:
+The cl1 function can be extracted from cl1norm.cpp and embedded into a pure C project with the required data type (double or float) for the "real" typedef used here:

     typedef double real;